openstack/python-openstackclient/doc/source/command-objects/keypair.rst

 =======

 The badly named keypair is really the public key of an OpenSSH key pair to be used for access to created servers.
+You can also create a private key for access to a created server by not passing any argument to the keypair create command.

 Compute v2

 keypair create
 --------------

-Create new public key
+Create new public or private key for server ssh access

 .. program:: keypair create
 .. code:: bash